SignalK/specification/gitbook-docs/subscription_protocol.md

 # Subscription Protocol

-_Subcription protocol is currently available only on the Java server._

 ### Introduction

 By default a Signal K server will provide a new WebSocket client with a delta stream of the `vessels.self` record, as updates are received from sources.
 E.g.